Chatbots and LLMs for Internet Research?

 Tuition Fees, Completion Certificates & Accommodations

-The fee for the Digital Methods Winter School 2024 is EUR 695, and upon completion all participants receive transcripts and certificates (worth 6 ECTS).
+The fee for the Digital Methods Winter School 2024 is EUR 695, and upon completion all participants receive transcripts (worth 6 ECTS).
 To complete the Winter School successfully all participants must co-present the one final presentation (poster session) and co-author one final project report, evidenced by the presentation slides or poster as well as the final report(s) themselves.
 Final reports should appear on this wiki (handy template) and contain a link to the final presentation slides or poster.
 They are due on 10 February, or four weeks after the end of the Winter School.
 There are no other attendance or completion certificates issued other than the transcripts.

 Payment information is sent along with the acceptance notification.
 Students at the University of Amsterdam do not pay fees.
 Members of Dutch Research Schools and alumni of the University of Amsterdam pay half fees.
 There are no other scholarships or discounts.